a8f/xvisbell2/README.md

 To find a list of supported colour names for a given machine, see `<X11root>/lib/X11/rgb.txt` (`<X11root>` is usually `/usr/` or `/etc/`).
 There is also a visualization of commonly supported colour names available on [Wikipedia](https://en.wikipedia.org/wiki/X11_color_names).

+`-d` sets the duration of the flash in milliseconds.
+You can equivalently use `--duration`.

+`-f` flashes once and then exits.
+You can equivalently use `--flash`.